Proxwian/OxFORTPACK/README.md

 ## x64

-> Vanilla+ version of modpack, containing only perfomance and client tweaks, new visual elements from higher-tier packs, no shaders (but with new long-distance client rendering using Distant Horizons mod)
+> Vanilla+ version of modpack, containing only perfomance and gameplay changes, configs from higher-tier packs, no shaders, no Distant Horizons.
+Can be run on your potato!

-### Latest version: 1.0.1
+### Latest version: 5.0

-* Difficulty: Hard
+* Difficulty: Medium

-* Minimal RAM: 512mb
+* Minimal RAM: 1Gb

-* Recommended RAM: 1Gb
+* Recommended RAM: 2Gb

 * Mods Count: 64